avocado-framework-tests/avocado-misc-tests/io/net/bonding.py.data/README.txt

 Inputs Needed To Run Tests:
 ------------------------------
 bond_interfaces --> Interfaces in the Host machine requird for Bonding
-Note: example bond_interfaces = "ib0,ib1", No Space between the interface names peerip --> peer ip address peer_interfaces --> This is needed only if a Bond interface is to be created in the Peer machine. bond_name --> to create bond username --> user name peer_bond_needed --> If bond interface is needed to be created in Peer machine peer_wait_time --> Time required for the interfaces in Peer machine to come up sleep_time --> Generic Sleep time used in the test
+Note: example bond_interfaces = "ib0 ib1", Space between the interface names
+peerip --> peer ip address
+peer_interfaces --> This is needed only if a Bond interface is to be created in the Peer machine, space separated names if specifying multiple bond_name --> to create bond username --> user name host_ips --> space separated ip addresses peer_bond_needed --> If bond interface is needed to be created in Peer machine peer_wait_time --> Time required for the interfaces in Peer machine to come up sleep_time --> Generic Sleep time used in the test